Yichuans/datasheet-format-pelican-md/MD_ready/pelican_India - Western Ghats.md

 Wildlife Institute of India: <http://www.wii.gov.in/>

-REFERENCES
+REFERENCES {#references .ListParagraph}
 ----------

-1. The principal sources for the above information were the original World Heritage nomination, the IUCN evaluation report and Decision 36 COM 8B.10 of the UNESCO World Heritage Committee.
+The principal sources for the above information were the original World Heritage nomination, the IUCN evaluation report and Decision 36 COM 8B.10 of the UNESCO World Heritage Committee.

 Anand, M., Krishnaswamy, A., Kumar, A..& Bali, A. (2010).
 Sustaining biodiversity conservation in human-modified landscapes in the Western Ghats: Remnant forests matter. *Biological Conservation* 143: 2363-2374.